jan-van-bergen/GPU-Raytracer/README.md

 - Two Level Acceleration Structures
   - BVH's are split into two parts, at the world level (TLAS) and at the model level (BLAS).
 This allows dynamic scenes with moving Meshes as well as Mesh instancing where multiple meshes with different transforms share the same underlying triangle/BVH data.
 - *SVGF* (Spatio-Temporal Variance Guided Filter), see [Schied et al](https://cg.ivd.kit.edu/publications/2017/svgf/svgf_preprint.pdf).
 Denoising filter that allows for noise-free images at interactive framerates.
 Also includes a TAA pass.
+- Participating Media (homogeneous)
+  - Intuitive, artist friendly parameters: Instead of the usual σ<sub>a</sub> and σ<sub>s</sub> parameters the more intuitive A (albedo) and d (distance) parameters are used (see [Chiang et al.](https://dl-acm-org.proxy.library.uu.nl/doi/10.1145/2897839.2927433))
+  - Multiple Importance Sampling* (MIS): Sample scattering distance for each wavelength using MIS (see [Wrenninge et al.](https://graphics.pixar.com/library/PathTracedSubsurface/paper.pdf))
 - Importance Sampling
   - *Next Event Estimation* (NEE): Shadow rays are explicitly aimed at light sources to reduce variance.
   - *Multiple Importance Sampling* (MIS): Explicit light sampling (NEE) is combined with standard BRDF sampling using MIS to get the best of both.